Battle of Berlin: Surrender

-On the night of 2–3 May, General von Manteuffel, commander of the III Panzer Army along with General von Tippelskirch, commander of the XXI Army, surrendered to the US Army.
-Von Saucken's II Army, that had been fighting north-east of Berlin in the Vistula Delta, surrendered to the Soviets on 9 May.
-On the morning of 7 May, the perimeter of the XII Army's bridgehead began to collapse.
+On the night of 2–3 May, General von Manteuffel, commander of the 3rd Panzer Army, along with General von Tippelskirch, commander of the 21st Army, surrendered to the US Army.
+Von Saucken's 2nd Army, which had been fighting north-east of Berlin in the Vistula Delta, surrendered to the Soviets on 9 May.
+On the morning of 7 May, the perimeter of the 12th Army's bridgehead began to collapse.
 Wenck crossed the Elbe under small arms fire that afternoon and surrendered to the American Ninth Army.